tidev/titanium-cli/README.md

     git pull origin master
     [sudo] npm install -g .

-## Commands

-* config - Configure your CLI settings
-* help - Displays help or help for a specific command
-* login - Logs into the Appcelerator Network
-* logout - Logs out of the Appcelerator Network
-* sdk - Download and install Titanium SDKs
-* status - Check authentication, SDK, and project status
-* version - Titanium CLI version

 ## Usage

     titanium <command> [options]

+## Built-in Commands

+### config

+Configure your CLI settings.

+**Implementation not complete**

+    titanium config <setting> <value>

+### help

+Displays help or help for a specific command.

+    titanium

+    titanium help

+    titanium --help

+    titanium help <command>

+    titanium <command> --help

+### login

+Logs into the Appcelerator Network

+**Implementation not complete**

+Login requires both user and password options to be passed in.

+    titanium login --user <username> --password <password>

+If you omit an option, the CLI will prompt you for the value.

+    titanium login

+### logout

+Logs out of the Appcelerator Network

+**Implementation not complete**

+    titanium logout

+### sdk

+Download and install Titanium SDKs

+#### sdk install

+Installs a specific version of the Titanium SDK.
+If no version is specified, it assumes the latest.

+    titanium sdk install

+    titanium sdk install <version>

+    titanium sdk install <version> --force

+Download, install <version>, and set as default SDK.

+    titanium sdk install <version> --default

+Download and install the latest version for the specified branch

+    titanium sdk install --branch master

+#### sdk list

+Lists all installed Titanium SDKs.
+Optionally lists all branches and releases.

+    titanium sdk list

+    titanium sdk list -b
+    titanium sdk list --branches

+    titanium sdk list -r
+    titanium sdk list --releases

+    titanium sdk list -br
+    titanium sdk list --branches --releases

+#### sdk update

+Checks if there is a new version of the Titanium SDK available.

+    titanium sdk update

+Download and install the latest version.

+    titanium sdk update --force

+Download and install the latest version for the specified branch if not already installed.

+    titanium sdk update --branch master

+### status

+Checks authentication, SDK, and project status.

+**Implementation not complete**

+    titanium status

+    titanium status --dir /path/to/project

+### version

+Displays the current version of the CLI and exits.

+    titanium version
+    titanium --version

 ## License